canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

 Tracing is done in a push-based fashion.
 The receiving endpoint of the tracing backend, also referred to as an ingester, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) and [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
 The tracing backend exposes, for each protocol it supports, an endpoint at which the server is ready to accept that protocol.
-So the directionality of the relation flows from the observed, the application producing the traces, to the observer (aka the trace ingester, tha is, a Tempo(-compliant) backend).
+So the directionality of the relation flows from the observed, the application producing the traces, to the observer (aka the trace ingester, that is, a Tempo(-compliant) backend).

 We call the data structure that is exchanged via this interface the 'TracingBackend'.